Combinatorial theorems in sparse random sets: Applications

 \begin{proof} We have essentially seen the argument in the case of graphs.
-To start with, let us apply Corollary \ref{unconditionalsetstructural} with $S$ as the set of labelled simplices, $f$ as $p^{-1}$ times the characteristic function of $F$, $\mathcal{V}$ as the collection of all sets of the form $K_n^{(k)}(J_1,\dots,J_k)$ where each $J_i$ is a collection of sets of size $k-1$ (that is, the set of ordered sequences of length $k$ in $[n]$ such that removing the $i$th vertex gives you an element of $J_i$), and $\e=(1/4)(a/4)^kc_K$ (which turns out also to be less than $a/2K^k$).
+To start with, let us apply Corollary \ref{unconditionalsetstructural} with $S$ as the set of labelled simplices, $f$ as $p^{-1}$ times the characteristic function of $F$, $\mathcal{V}$ as the collection of all sets of the form $K_n^{(k)}(J_1,\dots,J_k)$ where each $J_i$ is a collection of sets of size $k-1$ (that is, the set of ordered sequences of length $k$ in $[n]$ such that removing the $i$th vertex gives you an element of $J_i$), and $\e=(1/4)(a/8)^{k+1}c_K$, where $K$ and $c_K$ come from applying Theorem~\ref{simplexremoval} with $a/2$ rather than $a$.
+With this choice, $\epsilon$ will also be less than $a/2K^k$.